ItzFlowerGMD/triangl-io/README.md

 # triangl-io
-Arras type clone written with JavaScript with Node.js Higly beta state but still playable.
+Arras type clone written with JavaScript with Node.js<br>
+Higly in beta state but still playable.